Reconciling cosmic dipolar tensions with a gigaparsec void: Observational constraints

-Type Ia SNe provide a key measurement for the local Universe.
-From their light curves at redshift $0 < z < 2.3$ \cite{Scolnic:2021amr}, the luminosity distance-redshift relation can be determined, which gives a local Hubble parameter $H_0 = 73.3 \pm 1.1 \mathrm{km}~\mathrm{s}^{-1}~\mathrm{Mpc}^{-1}$ in $\Lambda \mathrm{CDM}$ cosmology \cite{Brout:2022vxf}, while Planck gives Hubble parameter $H_0 = 66.9 \pm 0.6 \mathrm{km}~\mathrm{s}^{-1}~\mathrm{Mpc}^{-1}$ \cite{Planck:2016kqe}.
-Such a tension in Hubble parameter could be eased by a local Gpc-scale void with the Milky Way inside, which cause nearby SNe to live inside the void and have significant positive peculiar velocities, biasing local measurement of Hubble parameter.
+Type Ia SNe provide a key measurement for the local universe.
+From their light curves at redshift $0 < z < 2.3$ \cite{Scolnic:2021amr}, the luminosity distance-redshift relation can be determined, which gives a local Hubble parameter $H_0 = 73.3 \pm 1.1 \mathrm{km} \, \mathrm{s}^{-1} \, \mathrm{Mpc}^{-1}$ in $\Lambda \mathrm{CDM}$ cosmology \cite{Brout:2022vxf}, while Planck gives Hubble parameter $H_0 = 66.9 \pm 0.6 \mathrm{km} \, \mathrm{s}^{-1} \, \mathrm{Mpc}^{-1}$ \cite{Planck:2016kqe}.
+Such a tension in the Hubble parameter could be eased by a local Gpc-scale void with the Milky Way inside, which causes nearby SNe to live inside the void and have significant positive peculiar velocities, biasing the local measurement of the Hubble parameter.

-BAO scale measurements at different redshifts \cite{2011MNRAS.416.3017B, Ross:2014qpa, BOSS:2016wmc, Planck:2018vyg} are standard rulers from local Universe to primordial Universe.
-Through a model-independent observable $(\Delta \theta^2 \Delta z)^{1/3}$, cosmological models could be constrained.
-Compared with the flat FRW model, the spatial curvature in the local void biases a lager $(\Delta \theta^2 \Delta z)^{1/3}$, which fits the observational data better \cite{Ding:2019mmw, Biswas:2010xm}.
+As shown in Fig.~\ref{fig:Hubble}, the behavior of the Hubble parameter inside the local void can help ease Hubble tension.
+And the profile of the void determines the behavior of the Hubble parameter in void spacetime.
+Especially, when we consider the size of the void is up to Gpc scale, nearby Type Ia SNe are located inside this void and their observation results could be explained by such a local void, such as luminosity distance-redshift relation, $D_L(z)$, which is expressed in void cosmology as follows,